Facts About the Florida Keys Pin 3

 Boatlife in the Florida Keys

 1. Living on a boat in a marina can be much cheaper than owning a house in the Keys.
 This has to be the strangest fact about the Florida Keys.
 However, you can have a million-dollar waterfront view for the price of a boat and a slip in a marina.
 Many locals can’t afford to pay the exorbitant rents and opt for the liveaboard life.
 The biggest advantage of this lifestyle?
-They can escape much faster from a flood during the hurricane season with all their belongings.
-Tip: If you’re wondering where to stay in Key West without going broke, our guide answers all your questions.
+You can escape much faster from a flood during the hurricane season with all your belongings. ✔️ Tip: If you’re wondering where to stay in Key West without going broke, my guide answers all your questions.

 2. You’ll never freeze in the Keys.
 It is one of the few places in the United States which never gets frost or snowfall.
 The lowest temperature recorded is 41°F (5°C).
 Given the climate in the last few decades, you’re unlikely to experience it any time soon.
 However, beware of the hurricane season from June to November.
 The storms hit Florida hardest usually in August and September.